marius311/boinc-server-docker/docs/example_project.md

 * `apache` - this runs the Apache web server, scheduler, and various daemons that make up the server
 * `mysql` - this runs the mysql server holding your project database

 Each is built from a `Dockerfile` in the `example_project/images/` subfolders.
-To customize your server, simply change these files so the images are built according to your own customziations.
-Then run `make build` to build the images, and then `make up` to start the server containers (if a container is already running, you remove it with `make rm-X` where `X` is either `apache` or `mysql`).
+To general idea to customize your server is that you change the `Dockerfile`'s to build the images according to your own customziations (see below for some examples).

+After making modifications, you run `make build` from your copy of the `example_project` folder to build your customized images, and `make up` to start the server (if your server is already running, this will simply swap in any images which have changed).

 ## Examples